LionSR/TeXRA/coauthor-for-vs-code/README.md

 Users appreciate release notes as you update your extension.

+## [0.3.8]

+* now possible to pass the multiple selected input files and/or figures to the backend

 ## [0.3.7]

 * Added the possibility to select multiple input files and or figures, and display selected files in the extension UI (Activity Bar tab).